sveneisenschmidt/phoursquare/README.md

     $friends = $myself->getFriends()

     // OR
-    // Uses thr User from Authetication
+    // Uses the User from Authentication
     $friends = $service->getFriends();

     // OR